SHaDeX0/fast-n-fresh/README.md

 # fast-n-fresh
-Database management system using react and node
+A website to order food online using Database Management System by implementing MySQL, React, Node and Express